Roger Hicks explains how to set up your first show using his wealth of experience

 You’ve made it.
 As you stand, surrounded by your pictures, with a glass of wine in your hand, people come up and compliment you on the exhibition.
 It’s a wonderful feeling.
 But a lot of things have to happen before that happy day.

-You need a theme.
+When exhibiting your photography, you need a theme.
 You need to print and frame your pictures.
 You need a venue.
 You need to decide on the number of pictures, the print size, whether or not to glaze.
 You need to work out prices.
 You need to think about publicity.
 You need to hang the pictures, and perhaps organise the opening night.
 You need to accept that the chances of making any money, at least at first, are negligible.

 Exhibiting your photography is a great way to improve your work.
 You are forced to think about what you want to say and how you want to say it.
 If you are looking for a voice or a style, it is invaluable.
 If you want to build a reputation there is really no alternative.
 As I’ve already said, it’s a wonderful feeling.
 It’s also probably easier than you think, and it need not be ruinously expensive.